gman0/dummy-fuse-csi/README.md

 stat /home/kubelet/pods/ae344b80-3b07-4589-b1a1-ca75fa9debf2/volumes/kubernetes.io~csi/pvc-ec69de59-7823-4840-8eee-544f8261fef0/mount: transport endpoint is not connected
 ```

 The reason why this happens is of course because the FUSE file-system driver process lives in the Node plugin container.
 If this container dies, so does the FUSE driver, along with the mount it provides.
-This makes all FUSE-based, or any userspace storage drivers for that matter regardless of the technology used, unreliable in a CSI environment (DISCLAIMER: tested in Kubernetes only).
+This makes all FUSE-based drivers (or any mount provider whose lifetime is tied to the lifetime of its container) unreliable in a CSI environment.
+DISCLAIMER: tested in Kubernetes only.

 The purpose of dummy-fuse-csi is to be able to replicate this (mis)behavior as easily as possible without any unrelated components (i.e. an actual storage system) and to act as a testbed for any possible mitiagations or fixes of this problem.